Skip to main content

 Inside the covered viewing area you can get a close look at a real wolf skull, pelt and tracking radio collar.

-THE THREAT: By the 1970s, very few red wolves existed on the planet, due to ceaseless hunting.
-By the 1980s, Point Defiance Zoo & Aquarium, in cooperation with USFWS, established a zoo-based breeding program using 14 wolves from the wild to restore the population.
+THE THREAT: By the 1970s, very few American Red Wolves existed on the planet, due to ceaseless hunting.
+By the 1980s, Point Defiance Zoo & Aquarium, in cooperation with the U.S. Fish and Wildlife Service, established a zoo-based breeding program using 14 wolves from the wild to restore the population.

-TAKE ACTION: Point Defiance Zoo & Aquarium joined with other zoos and agencies to save the red wolf, breeding and reintroducing them in the wild.
-There are now fewer than 20 wolves in the wild, and about 250 at zoos and other partner facilities participating in the Species Survival Plan.
+TAKE ACTION: Point Defiance Zoo & Aquarium joined other zoos and agencies across the country to save the critically endangered Red Wolf, breeding and reintroducing them in the wild.
 They still need our protection if they are to survive.

 Animal Stories